samuellando/tmixer/README.md

     Will auto apply the global options to all in the file.
     If ~/Projects has a .tmixer.yaml, then that is picked up as well.
     If nay sub dir has a .tmixer.yaml, then that is applied on top as well.
-- Capturing keybindings, or hooking
-    - So we can run swap commands when tmux swaps with B-L
 - Preview window
-- win-dings (icons)